tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

               },

-This is also new in 2.0.0 and sets the thicknes and color of a hroizontal ruler.
+This is also new in 2.0.0 and sets the thickness and color of a horizontal ruler.

               "horizontal_ruler": {
                 "thickness": 0.5,